-Still the champs, Stanford finds its way back to the Final Four
+Still the champ, Stanford finds its way back to the Final Four

 The defending champs were clearly ready, and then they turned in a 59-50 victory over No. 2 seed Texas to advance to a second consecutive Final Four.
 Stanford has won 24 straight games, and this will be the 15th Final Four in school history.

 Afterward, Jones wrapped her arms and legs around 6-foot-5 Ashten Prechtel as the two spun in a circle, standing in confetti.
+Before cutting the nets, the entire team, including Coach Tara VanDerveer, did the electric slide at midcourt while the band played on in the background.
+Jones, who taught VanDerveer the dance this week, climbed off the ladder with her section of the net, bounced for a couple feet and then twirled away, her trademark long, curly hair whipping around in a circle.
 On Friday, they’ll face Connecticut or North Carolina State, which clash for the Bridgeport Region title Monday night.

+“Tara said it never gets old,” Jones said.
+“It means so much with this group of girls.
+I love each and every one of these girls.
+I love them more than basketball players, it’s more than that for us.”

 This was not the type of game Stanford likes to play, but the Cardinal adapted in front of a largely pro-Stanford crowd that included Denver Broncos quarterback Russell Wilson in the second row behind the bench.
 (His sister, Anna, is a starting guard for the Cardinal.)
 Stanford prefers to light up the scoreboard with a precision offense, but Texas turned the game into a rugged, defensive showdown.
+Jones used the word “taxing” three times to describe the Texas defense afterward.

 The Cardinal (32-3) got a huge boost from Cameron Brink in the second half after she sat most of the first in foul trouble.
 She finished with 10 points, six rebounds and six blocks, and she helped expand a three-point halftime lead.
 Lexie Hull finished with a game-high 20 points and Jones added 18 points, 12 rebounds and four assists.